IGI | OUR MISSION

 We want to advance the practice of information governance, as we believe that IG is the best chance that organizations have to truly get their information under control and to maximize its value.

 WHAT IS THE INFORMATION GOVERNANCE INITIATIVE?

 The Information Governance Initiative (IGI) is a think tank and community dedicated to advancing the adoption of Information Governance (IG) practices and technologies through research, events, advocacy and peer-to-peer networking.
 We are dedicated to the professionalization of IG and have called for the creation of a new kind of information leader called the Chief Information Governance Officer.
-Our Annual Report has become an industry standard reference guide for organizations benchmarking and building their IG programs.
+Our State of Information Governance Report, Volume III has become an industry standard reference guide for organizations benchmarking and building their IG programs.
 The IGI Community is where thousands of practitioners from cybersecurity, IT, analytics, privacy, legal, records management and the other facets of IG come together and learn from each other.
 We produce hands-on educational workshops and executive roundtables each year.
 The IGI was founded by recognized leaders in the field of IG, and is supported by leading providers of IG products and services.